Monterey history photo collection

 The story of their meeting in a dentist's office is possibly based on fact as they both had the same dentist in Pacific Grove.

-We have photos of the Monterey purse-seiner Western Flyer that Ricketts and Steinbeck went to the Sea of Cortez on in 1940.
+We have many photos of the Monterey purse-seiner Western Flyer that Ricketts and Steinbeck went to the Sea of Cortez on in 1940.

 And photos of other purse seiners from the Monterey fishing fleet.